Bryan Edwards Player Prop Bets for NFL Week 14 | Las Vegas vs. Kansas City 12/12/2021

 Season Stats

+- So far this season, 10.0% of the 451 passes thrown by his team have gone Edwards' way.

-- Edwards has seen the ball thrown his way five times in the red zone this season, 9.3% of his team's 54 red zone pass attempts.
+- Edwards (five red zone targets) has been the recipient of 9.3% of his team's 54 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Edwards' matchup with the Chiefs.